sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 Have a look at the chapter on spending *Good Bank* points to resurrect a character.

-## Return to the surface, changed.
+## Chapter 4: Return to the surface, changed.

 In the final stage, find a way to return the characters "home".
 It need not be their literal home, nor does it need to be where the adventure started,